mbrt/vim-rust/README.md

 * Install the `apparmor-utils` package: `sudo apt-get install apparmor-utils`
 * Enable the complain mode for the docker apparmor config: `sudo aa-complain /etc/apparmor.d/docker`

 This is needed *at every reboot*.
-If you want to persist this setting, simply put it in `/etc/rc.local`:
+If you want to persist this setting, simply edit `/etc/rc.local` as root and add this line before `exit 0`:

-`sudo echo "aa-complain /etc/apparmor.d/docker" >> /etc/rc.local`.
+`aa-complain /etc/apparmor.d/docker`

 See [StevenVanAcker comment](https://github.com/docker/docker/issues/7276#issuecomment-50436671) on issue #7276 of Docker.